simonw/datasette-edit-templates/README.md

 ## Usage

-Once installed, sign in as the root user using `datasette mydb.db --root`.

 On startup. a `_templates_` table will be created in the database you are running Datasette against.

 Use the app menu to navigate to the `/-/edit-templates` page, and edit templates there.

 Changes should become visible instantly, and will be persisted to your database.

+The interface is only available to users with the `edit-templates` permission.

+The `root` user is granted this permission by default.
+You can sign in as the root user using `datasette mydb.db --root`.

 ## Development